Compensation & PayApril 17, 2026 · 8 min read · By Dan Stevens

 Free Calculator

-Compare two duty stations side by side — BAH, total comp, and civilian salary equivalent — with the Duty Station Comparison calculator.
+Compare your current and new station side by side — BAH, total comp, and civilian salary equivalent — with the Compare Your PCS Move calculator.

 Open Calculator →